literal-life-church/live-streaming-api/README.md

 1. **Azure Media Services Stop Success:** Whenever all of the steps to stop one or more Live Event(s) and a Streaming Endpoint succeed.
 This does not indicate that all services are stopped (since they must have been in the proper state beforehand to stop), but rather that the process finished without an error.
 1. **Azure Media Services Stop Failure:** Similar to the above condition, except the application stopped partway through because of an error.
 If Sentry is configured, the error will be reported there.

-The application is designed to be flexible enough to send the webhook in a variety of ways, so that it can accomodate whatever the expectations of the receiving application may be.
+The application is designed to be flexible enough to send the webhook in a variety of ways so that it can accommodate whatever the expectations of the receiving application may be.

-For example, a simplistic setup may set all four webhook environment variables to different URLs, one for each case.
-Therefore, the consuming application can easily determine what event occured based on the incoming webook.
-A more complex setup may point all of the variables to the same URL and have the receiving application determine what happened based on the data sent in the request.
+For example, a simple setup may set all four webhook environment variables to different URLs, one for each case.
+Therefore, the consuming application can easily determine what event occurred based on the incoming webhook.
+A more sophisticated setup may point all of the variables to the same URL and have the receiving application determine what happened based on the data sent in the request.

 This application sends the relevant data in two ways, regardless of how the webhooks are configured.
 All requests are made as `POST` requests, and thus include a body like this: